Degrees and Majors

 - September 30

 Formal university-wide commencement ceremonies are held in Forest Grove in May and August.
-The MFA in Writing program holds an informal ceremony in Forest Grove in June.
+The MFA in Writing program holds a ceremony in Forest Grove in June.

 Honors Associated with Certain Degrees